DavidPhillipOster/imageCaptureScanner/README.md

 Change the bundle ID from com.example… to your preferred bundle ID.

-Currently, this just does an overview scan.
+Currently, this just does an overview scan or an 8"x10" scan.

 ## License